 There is no single definition for "emerging market" and therefore for "emerging market investing."
-Indicies use different criteria to classify countries.
+Indices use different criteria to classify countries.
 As a result, one index's emerging market may be another index's developed market.
 Country weights may also differ significantly, directly affecting an investor's exposure.

 Interactive graph: Click on the below countries to view the country weightings across three Emerging Markets Indices.

-Indexes are unmanaged, their returns do not reflect fees and expenses, and they are not available direct investment.
+Indices are unmanaged, their returns do not reflect fees and expenses, and they are not available for direct investment.
 Data as of July 31, 2015.
 Fund data is calculated as a percentage of portfolio excluding cash.
 Geographic allocation is subject to change daily.
 Information is provided for informational purposes only and should not be deemed as a recommendation to purchase or sell holdings in the areas referenced.
 Portfolios are managed according to their respective strategies which may differ significantly in terms of security holdings, industry weightings, and asset allocation from those of the benchmark(s).
 Portfolio performance, characteristics and volatility may differ from the benchmark(s) shown.
 Information contained herein is for informational purposes only.
 Opinions, estimates, forecasts, and statements of financial market trends that are based on current market conditions constitute our judgment and are subject to change without notice.
 The MSCI Emerging Market Index is a free float adjusted market capitalization index.
 It consists of the following 23 emerging market country indexes: Brazil, Chile, China, Colombia, Czech Republic, Egypt, Greece, Hungary, India, Indonesia, Korea, Malaysia, Mexico, Peru, Philippines, Poland, Qatar, Russia, South Africa, Taiwan, Thailand, Turkey and United Arab Emirates.
 The FTSE Emerging Index is a market-capitalization weighted index representing the performance of around 850 large and mid-cap companies in 22 emerging markets.
 The S&P Emerging BMI captures all companies domiciled in the emerging markets within the S&P Global BMI with a float-adjusted market capitalization of at least US$100 million and a minimum annual trading liquidity of US$50 million.

 Emerging markets are in the midst of economic and demographic shifts that offer exciting potential for investors.
 Emerging countries are expected to increase their share of the global medium-high middle classes and affluent segments from 24% in 2000 to 67% by 2025.*